Barton Lynch

 Barton Lynch (born 9 August 1963) is an Australian former professional surfer known for his competitive prowess and style.
 In 1988, he was crowned ASP World Tour Champion.
 He also won the 1991 Rip Curl Pro.
 In 1998, he was inducted into the Australian Surfing Hall of Fame, and in 2000, he was inducted into the Australian Sporting Hall of Fame.
+The video game Barton Lynch Pro Surfing is named after Lynch.

 Life and career

 Lynch was born in Manly, New South Wales on 9 August 1963 and was raised in the nearby Sydney suburb of Whale Beach.
 The son of a policeman, he started surfing when he was 8 years old.
 He quickly mastered the tricky, powerful sandbars, which proved to be a training ground for the world stage; the same waves nourished the talents of Stuart Entwistle, Layne Beachley and Pam Burridge.